Office of ACCESSibility

 Send your Accommodation Memo to all you instructors to ensure you receive your testing accommodations online.
 If your instructor is concerned about meeting your accommodations online, please encourage them to reach out to the Office of Accessibility at firstname.lastname@example.org.

-Mercy College is committed to achieving equal educational opportunities and full participation for persons with disabilities.
+Mercy University is committed to achieving equal educational opportunities and full participation for persons with disabilities.
 Persons with disabilities who may need classroom accommodations are encouraged to contact the Office of ACCESSibility before the semester begins to learn about the different accommodations available and the process for obtaining reasonable accommodation(s) using any of the methods listed on this page.
 Please contact the Office at (914) 674-7764 or firstname.lastname@example.org for more information.

 Contact Information & Office Hours